Trains from Milan

 Option 1, Milan to Budapest using the Milan-Vienna sleeper - safe, comfortable, time-effective

-• Step 1, travel from Milan to Vienna by Nightjet sleeper train, leaving Milan Rogoredo at 21:26 and arriving Vienna Hbf at 09:04.
+• Step 1, travel from Milan to Vienna by Nightjet, leaving Milan Rogoredo at 21:26, arriving Vienna Hbf 09:04.

 Fares start at €49.90 in 6-berth couchettes, €59.90 in 4-berth couchettes, €69.90 in a 3-bed sleeper, €89.90 in a 2-bed sleeper or €139.90 in a single-bed sleeper, all per person per berth.
 Fares vary like air fares, so book ahead.

-Book this train at www.thetrainline.com (in €, £ or $, overseas credit cards no problem, small booking fee) or the Austrian Railways website www.oebb.at (in €, same prices).
-Booking opens up to 6 months ahead and you print your own ticket.
+Book this train at www.thetrainline.com (in €, £ or $, international credit cards no problem, small booking fee) or the Austrian Railways website www.oebb.at (in €, same prices).
+Booking opens up to 6 months ahead, you print your own ticket.

 Tip: You can check the train formation, check car numbers & see in what order cars for different destinations are marshalled using www.vagonweb.cz.
 Change cs to English upper left, then click Train formations, scroll down to Austria & click nj.